koushik-kumar/AngularPractice/Angular Notes.md

  - {{name.length}}

 ### Property Binding
--  setting of a property value on a view element.
+- Used for setting of a property value on a view element.
 It’s syntax is […]
 - Html vs dom property?
   ```
     <input type="text" value="Angular10">